Pittvandewitt/Wavelet/README.md

 #  Wavelet

-## Compatible mode
+## Legacy mode

-Compatible mode is turned on by default.
-Features will become available whenever a compatible music application starts a session while Wavelet is running.
-You can try toggling the compatible mode checkbox and see if your music player works in legacy mode.
-You will have to experiment with this to see what works best.
+Legacy mode is turned off by default, because effects will become available whenever a compatible music application starts an audio session while Wavelet is running.
+If no effects show up while you're playing music, you can try enabling legacy mode and see if Wavelet will process your music in this mode.
-A few apps that work in compatible mode are Spotify, YT music, Shuttle, Phonograph and Google Play Music.
+Spotify, YT music, Shuttle, Phonograph and Google Play Music open audio sessions, thus effects in Wavelet will show up.
 Tidal, YouTube, Soundcloud, Qobuz, Neutron, PowerAmp and most music apps that came preinstalled on your phone might work in legacy mode, depending on your device manufacturer's audio framework implementation.
+You will have to experiment with legacy mode and see what works best.

 ## AutoEq